hongaar/moker/README.md

 > 🧪 _Experimental_ Currently only works with the `typescript` plugin.

-This plugin sets up [xv](https://github.com/typicode/xv) and adds a `test` and `test:watch` script to the repo or both the workspace and the monorepo.
+This plugin sets up [xv](https://github.com/typicode/xv) and adds a `test` script to the repo or both the workspace and the monorepo.

 # Available templates